DimitarGrozev5/trainer-frontend/README.md

 The Calendar itself is structured with a _header_ and a _body_.
 The header has the label of the current month/year/decade and buttons to navigate forwards or backwards in time.
 The calendar body depends on the current view.
 There are three Components that render a different calendar body, depending on the current view.

+### TrainingHub Component

+The **TrainingHub** Component displays a Calendar and also the training schedule for the selected calendar day.

+### ManagePrograms Component

+The **ManagePrograms** Component alows the user to add or remove training programs.
+It displays active and inactive training programs and features a search field, for filtering training programs.
+When adding or removing a program, a confirmation modal is displayed.
+When adding a program, the modal displays the `InitComponent` property of the selected training program object.
+It then uses the `getInitState` method of the same object, to initialize the program state.

 ## UI Components

 ### Button Component